codedance/Retaliation/README.md

 >    **Matt, Coding Machine**
 ***
 > <em>Does what it says on the box.
 I've seen improvements in my team and we haven't even
 > installed it yet!
-Just the shear threat has kicked my team's coding into line.</em>
+Just the sheer threat has kicked my team's coding into line.</em>
 >
 >    **Tom, Head Code Captain**
 ***